A Two-Stage Framework with Self-Supervised Distillation For Cross-Domain Text Classification: Introduction

 \section{Introduction}

-Nowadays, neural network models have achieved amazing results in various tasks.
-However, these models are often trained on different domains (source domains) than the one in which they will be deployed (target domain), resulting in a domain shift~\cite{gretton2006kernel} to new domains.
-Unsupervised Domain Adaptation~(UDA) aims to adapt the models trained on source domains with labeled data to a target domain with unlabeled data.
-UDA is of great practical importance as it eliminates the need for expensive and time-consuming annotation processes in the target domain.
-In this paper, we focus on the subdomain of UDA known as cross-domain text classification.
+In the era of large models, neural network models have achieved remarkable results in a myriad of tasks.
+However, a prevalent challenge arises when these models, often trained on source domains, are deployed in different, target domains, leading to a domain shift~\cite{gretton2006kernel}.
+Unsupervised Domain Adaptation~(UDA) emerges as a vital solution by aiming to adapt the models trained on source domains with labeled data to a target domain laden with unlabeled data.
+The significance of UDA is pronounced in the age of large models, which, despite their prowess, frequently require abundant labeled data for fine-tuning to attain optimal performance.
+By leveraging labeled data from source domains, UDA substantially mitigates this dependency, thereby eliminating the need for expensive and time-consuming annotation processes in the target domain.
+In this light, our paper delves into the subdomain of UDA, specifically focusing on cross-domain text classification.

-Cross-domain text classification poses a significant challenge due to domain discrepancy, which arises from variations in expressions across different domains.
-To address this problem, a series of work \cite{clinchant-etal-2016-domain,10.1162/tacl_a_00328,zhou-etal-2020-sentix,du-etal-2020-adversarial,wu-shi-2022-adversarial} focuses on extracting domain-invariant features between domains that enable classification models to perform well across multiple domains.
-Another series of work \cite {du-etal-2020-adversarial, karouzos-etal-2021-udalm} has explored the use of language modeling to help models leverage task-agnostic features in the target domain, thereby improving their performance in cross-domain text classification tasks.
+Cross-domain text classification is encumbered by domain discrepancy emanating from variations in expressions across different domains.
+Addressing this conundrum, a substantial body of work \cite{clinchant-etal-2016-domain,10.1162/tacl_a_00328,zhou-etal-2020-sentix,du-etal-2020-adversarial,wu-shi-2022-adversarial} has been dedicated to extracting domain-invariant features between domains to bolster classification models' performance across multiple domains.
+Concurrently, another strand of work \cite {du-etal-2020-adversarial, karouzos-etal-2021-udalm} explores the utilization of language modeling to aid models in harnessing task-agnostic features in the target domain, thus enhancing their performance in cross-domain text classification tasks.

-Obviously, not all features that are useful for a given task exhibit domain-invariance.
-As illustrated in Figure \ref{intro}(a), apart from ``fantastic'' and ``amazing'', which are domain-invariant expressions that can convey positive sentiments regarding nearly anything, there are some expressions related to specific contexts or specific things.
-For example, the word ``upgradeable'' is often used to describe electronic products such as computers but is not usually used for DVDs.
-We call the expressions like ``upgradeable'' domain-aware features.
-However, discovering the relationship between such features and the task at hand poses a challenge for existing methods due to their neglect of domain-aware features in the target domain.
+In spite of these advancements, not all features conducive to a given task exhibit domain-invariance, as illustrated in Figure \ref{intro:a}.
+For instance, while expressions like ``fantastic'' and ``amazing'' are domain-invariant and can convey positive sentiments universally, terms such as ``upgradeable'' pertain to specific contexts like electronic products but not to DVDs, representing what we term as domain-aware features.
+The exploration of such features and their relation to the task at hand is often overlooked by existing methods, leaving a gap in addressing domain-aware features in the target domain.